Emergence of meta-stable clustering in mean-field transformer models: Introduction

-This paper is closely related to the works \cite{geshkovski2023mathematical, geshkovski2024emergence} that first introduced the model we investigate here.
-In successive preprint versions of \cite{geshkovski2023mathematical}, the authors highlight a series of open problems on the mean-field models they develop.
-One of these problems is to investigate the dynamic meta-stability developed by such models.
-Progress in this sense was recently made in \cite{geshkovski2024dynamic}, where the metastability of the family of mean-field transformers models was studied in the limit of large values of the inverse temperature.
-However, for general values of the inverse temperature parameter, to the best of our knowledge, characterizing the metastability properties for this class of models remains, to this day, largely open.

-Furthermore, in the setting of \cite{geshkovski2023mathematical}, the long-time clustering phenomenon was studied in \cite{markdahl2017almost} in $d>2$ and more recently in \cite{criscitiello2024synchronization} for $d=2$.
+This paper is closely related to the works \citep{sander2022sinkformers,geshkovski2023mathematical}, where the model we study here was developed.
+In \citep{geshkovski2023mathematical}, the authors investigate the clustering behavior of this model, and highlight numerically the existence of dynamically meta-stable phases of partial clustering.
+In this setting, the total clustering phenomenon was studied in \citep{markdahl2017almost} in $d>2$ and in \citep{criscitiello2024synchronization} for $d=2$.
 These works give sufficient conditions for the occurrence of the collapse of the dynamics for finite number $N$ of tokens to a single cluster, which occurs with probability $1$ over the initial conditions of the system.
-These results, however, only hold in the $t \to \infty$ limit, while our work provides a more detailed analysis -- in the large $N$ limit -- capturing the meta-stable properties of the dynamics as it approaches slow manifolds of intermediate representations in the form of highly structured solutions before reaching the ultimate single-mode collapse.
+These results, however, only hold in the $t \to \infty$ limit, while our work provides a more detailed analysis, in the large $N$ limit, capturing the meta-stable properties of the dynamics as it approaches slow manifolds of intermediate representations in the form of structured solutions before reaching the ultimate single-mode collapse.
+The dynamic meta-stability of mean-field transformers was also studied in the complementary setting of well-separated configurations in \citep{geshkovski2024dynamic}.